django/deps/draft/0010-new-governance.rst

   <https://www.djangoproject.com/security/>`_.

-The following terms are used in this document to refer to types of changes made to Django's codebae:
+The following terms are used in this document to refer to types of changes made to Django's codebase:

 * "Minor Change" means fixing a bug in, or adding a new feature to, Django of a scope small enough not to require the use of `the DEP